ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 -------
 # 9 Conformance

-Describes the conformance clauses and tests required to achieve an implementation that is provably conformant with the requirements in this document.
+This section describes the conformance clauses and tests required to achieve an implementation that is provably conformant with the requirements in this document.

 ## 9.1 Conformance Targets

 This document does not yet define a standardized set of test-fixtures with test inputs for all MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements.

-A standardized set of test-fixtures with test inputs for all MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements is intended to be published with the next version of the spec.
+A standardized set of test-fixtures with test inputs for all MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements is intended to be published with the next version of the standard.

 ## 9.2 Conformance Levels